Programme Code | A1P015 | C2P037 |

 # except that FT PGDE(S) participants who have chosen English as their Major Subject Studies will take part in the compulsory immersion programme in Semester One.

-Important Note: The University will ask students of our full-time teacher education programmes to declare whether they have been convicted of or are being prosecuted for any sex-related offence in Hong Kong or elsewhere, and to provide relevant details prior to undertaking teaching practice.
-Such information may be released to their placement schools.
-The University reserves the right not to allow these students to attend the block teaching practice.
-If so, they won't be able to meet the graduation requirements of the programmes.
+Important Note: The University requires students of our full-time teacher education programmes to declare all records of conviction and prosecution of sex-related offence in Hong Kong or elsewhere, and report on whether they are involved in any ongoing criminal proceedings or investigations, and to provide relevant details prior to undertaking teaching practice.
+The University reserves the right to deny students with records of conviction or prosecution of sex-related offence attendance or access to the block teaching practice whereby their graduation requirements of the programmes will not be met.

-Immersion Programme
+Immersion Programme (For full-time only)

 To enhance the English proficiency of participants, a compulsory immersion programme will be arranged normally in Semester 1 for FT PGDE(S) participants who choose English as their MSS.
 Details of the immersion programme will be announced after the commencement of the full-time programme.